spurll/spellbook/examples/research.md

 ### Ingredients

-* 4 pounds prisine viscera of ocelot
+* 4 pounds pristine viscera of ocelot
 * 8 kasks pure choler of newt
 * 7 scruples phlegm of caribou
 * whisper of caiman